What is a term deposit?

 Minimum Deposit Amounts

 Term deposit offers will often include a minimum deposit amount.
-This will vary between banks and term deposits, but generally will be in the range of either $1,000 - $5,000.
+This will vary, but generally will be in the range of either $1,000 - $5,000.

 Compare Term Deposit Minimum Amounts